Washington State vs. Washington NCAA Football Odds, Plays and Insights | November 26, 2021

 - Washington State's games this year have hit the over on five of 11 set point totals (45.5%).

-- When Washington State scores more than 21.1 points, it is 4-3 against the spread and 5-2 overall.
+- Washington State is 4-3 against the spread and 5-2 overall in games when it puts up more than 21.1 points.

-- In games that Washington State amasses over 325.9 yards, the team is 6-3 against the spread and 6-3 overall.
+- In games that Washington State picks up over 325.9 yards, the team is 6-3 against the spread and 6-3 overall.

-- The Cougars have 16 giveaways this season, while the Huskies have 16 takeaways .

 - Find the latest spread and moneyline odds for Washington State at SISportsbook.